A Switch-Centric In-Network Architecture for Accelerating LLM Inference in Shared-Memory Network: Design and Implementation

-We implement a SCIN prototype to demonstrate its feasibility and effectiveness.
-The prototype implements the architecture shown in Figure \ref{fig:4} and consists of four endpoint FPGAs, which emulate accelerators, and one switch FPGA.
-A photograph of the prototype is shown in Figure \ref{fig:8}.
+The prototype implements the architecture shown in Fig.~\ref{fig:4} and consists of four endpoint FPGAs, which emulate accelerators, and one switch FPGA.
+A photograph of the prototype is shown in Fig.~\ref{fig:7}.
 We use the AMD Aurora IP \cite{AURORA} to implement the physical and link layers, while the transport layer is organized as four types of buffers, each dedicated to a different class of memory transactions with credit-based flow control.
 On the accelerator side, the NoC adopts the AXI protocol \cite{AXI} and the INC flag is carried in the AXI user signals.
-We develop a protocol translation module between the NoC and the transport-layer buffers, similar to that implemented in the SUE \cite{SUE}.
-This module automatically packs AXI requests and responses issued by the NoC into the corresponding transport-layer queues, and conversely unpacks memory transactions from the transport layer into AXI transactions, which are then used to load data from or write data to block RAM.
-On the switch side, the ISA communicates directly with the transport queues through handshake signals, avoiding unnecessary protocol-conversion latency.
-In this prototype, ISA instructions are preconfigured through a JTAG interface using the AMD JTAG-to-AXI Master IP \cite{JTAG}.
-We do not implement INQ All-Reduce in this prototype; instead, we evaluate it using a network simulator calibrated against the prototype system.
-In this system, the switch communicates with each endpoint through a single link, where each link consists of four GTY lanes.
+We develop a protocol translation module between the NoC and the transport-layer buffers, similar to that in SUE \cite{SUE}.
+The module packs AXI requests and responses from the NoC into the corresponding transport-layer queues and, conversely, converts received memory transactions into AXI transactions for reading from or writing to accelerator memory (DDR4).
+On the switch side, the ISA communicates directly with the transport-layer queues through handshake signals, avoiding unnecessary protocol-conversion latency.
+We use the MicroBlaze CPU to emulate GPU-side synchronization operations.
+The ISA instructions are preconfigured through a JTAG interface.
+In this system, the switch communicates with each endpoint through a single link, where each link consists of four Gigabit Transceiver (GT) lanes.
 Each lane provides 32 Gbps bidirectional bandwidth, resulting in an aggregate bidirectional bandwidth of 128 Gbps per link.
 The FPGA boards are connected using Multi-Gigabit Board (MGB) connectors \cite{MGB}.
-A 32 B flit size is used, and accordingly the system operates at 250 MHz to sustain full bandwidth.
+A 32B flit size is used, and accordingly the system operates at 250 MHz to sustain full bandwidth.
 The packet header occupies one flit, and the maximum packet payload is 4 KB, which maps exactly to one full AXI burst transfer.
 The wave size is set to 4 KB.